andrei-dobrisan/multifit/README.md

 ```
 https://dobrisan.uk/multifit/Li_Lehane_paper.zip
 ```
 The example also includes support code for plotting data from a multifit analysis which you can then use as a basis for your own plotting routines.

 Once you download the example archive, unzip it and then run the MATLAB script `multifit_analysis.m` which is found in the included **code** folder.
+The script will take a couple of minutes to run (don't worry if you see lots of text displayed during analysis, that means the method is working fine).
+Once it finishes, the script will ask you to select a .mat file.
+You should have a single option so please select it and open it.
+It represents the data the script just analysed and it is just passing you now to the plotting function.
+At this stage figures will appear on screen.
+These are plots for deflection, rotation, moment, shear and net soil pressure for the retaining wall described in Li and Lehane (2010).
+The code also saves these figures inside the `plots` folder within a subfolder named as `order_no_poly_xxxx_DD_Month_YYYY` (as both .jpg and .pdf).
+You will also find in the `plots` folder a subfolder named `order_10_reference`.
+If the plots you've just generated are identical to the ones in the reference folder, it means multifit installed correctly and you have a working version of analysis and plotting codes.

 ## 4. How multifit works